aristocratious/docusaurus-mvp/docs/services/personal-purpose-alignment.md

 ### The Inner-Outer Connection

-**Individual fulfillment**: When people understand their deeper purpose and can express it through their work, they experience greater satisfaction, energy, and resilience
+**Individual fulfillment**: When people understand their deeper purpose and can express it through their work, they may experience greater satisfaction, energy, and resilience

-**Organizational benefit**: Purpose-aligned individuals contribute more creatively, collaborate more authentically, and make decisions that serve both personal growth and collective goals
+**Organizational benefit**: Purpose-aligned individuals often contribute more creatively, collaborate more authentically, and make decisions that serve both personal growth and collective goals

-**Systemic impact**: Organizations filled with purpose-aligned people naturally evolve toward structures and cultures that support human flourishing
+**Systemic impact**: Organizations with purpose-aligned people tend to evolve toward structures and cultures that support human flourishing

 ### The AI Era Context